 Assess your assessment

 It is important to understand how your property is assessed.
-Ask a local realtor to help you compare your property with similar properties which sold recently to determine its market value.
-Multiply that value with the assessment ratio that has been established for your town.
-If the market value of your property is, say, $100,000 and its assessment ratio is 80%, this means the tax levied on that property is $80,000.
-Some rural areas and high-class neighborhoods use another assessment method by estimating the house replacement cost by adjusting factors such as the land value.
+Ask a local realtor to help you compare your property with similar recently sold properties to determine its market value.
+Multiply that value by the assessment ratio established for your town.
+If the market value of your property is, say, $100,000 and its assessment ratio is 80%, the tax levied on that property is $80,000.
+Some rural areas and high-class neighborhoods use another assessment method, estimating the house replacement cost by adjusting factors such as land value.

 Property Record Card

 Check for errors in your assessment next.
-To do so, you will need to obtain the worksheet of your property from your local assessor’s office.
-This worksheet is also known as a property record card and contains information about your property, such as the number of rooms, dimensions, number of bathrooms, and so on.
-Check whether all the information about your property provided in the worksheet is correct or not.
-If you discover any incorrect or missing information submit this information immediately to the local assessor along with a blueprint of your property.
-In this way, you will receive an immediate reduction and become exempt from a formal appeal.
+To do so, you must obtain the worksheet of your property from your local assessor’s office.
+This worksheet, also known as a property record card, contains information about your property, such as the number of rooms, dimensions, bathrooms, and so on.
+Check whether all the information about your property in the worksheet is correct.
+If you discover any incorrect or missing information, submit it immediately to the local assessor, along with a blueprint of your property.
+This way, you will receive an immediate reduction and become exempt from a formal appeal.

 Comparable Sales

 Compare the assessed value of your property with other similar properties in that area.
-Look at the property’s worksheet to compare other factors like square footage, age, bedrooms, bathrooms, and so on.
-In this way, you may be in a stronger position to appeal if your property’s assessed value is determined to be higher than at least five other properties.
-Please make a list of comparable properties and other details like square footage, construction material grades, the same neighborhood, etc. This list should be produced when demanded by the assessor.
-The record of your neighborhood’s properties is available at the website of your local assessor.
+Look at the property’s worksheet to compare other factors like square footage, age, bedrooms, bathrooms, etc. In this way, you may be in a stronger position to appeal if your property’s assessed value is higher than at least five other properties.
+Please make a list of comparable properties and other details like square footage, construction material grades, the same neighborhood, etc. This list should be produced when the assessor demands it.
+Your neighborhood’s property records are available on your local assessor’s website.

-In case you find only three assessed properties at lower and three at a higher value, don’t lose hope because in this case, you might be entitled to a reduction representing the difference between comparable properties and your property.
-Your house may be the only property with lousy grading, which prevents you from having a garden or a less than desired view of your city’s water tower.
+If you find only three assessed properties at a lower and three at a higher value, don’t lose hope because, in this case, you might be entitled to a reduction representing the difference between comparable properties and your property.
+Your house may be the only property with lousy grading, which prevents you from having a garden or a less-than-desired view of your city’s water tower.

 Fight back

 Different localities have different rules, and your assessment should be capable of explaining how your appeal works.
 For this, you can provide evidence to the assessor, including a list of comparable properties, repair estimates, blueprints, and photographs for review.
-In this way, you can informally obtain a good settlement, and the assessor may continue completing his rolls and get a fair reduction for you.
+This way, you can informally obtain a good settlement, and the assessor may continue completing his rolls and get a fair reduction for you.
 On the other hand, if some settlement is not agreed upon, continue paying your taxes to avoid any future penalties on your property.
-Don’t worry because if the county is satisfied with your appeal, you will get a reduction or check on all future bills thereafter.
+Don’t worry; if the county is satisfied with your appeal, you will get a reduction or check on all future bills afterward.

 Before submitting your appeal form and other related documents, ensure whether or not they comply with all the requirements stated by the county.
-Keep one copy of all the documents and information submitted by you for your files.
-In a few months, you will probably receive a reply, and if you think that the reduction you’ve got is not fair, you can follow the next step.
-The next step is to submit your case in front of an independent local appealing body.
+Keep one copy of all the documents and information you submitted for your files.
+In a few months, you will probably receive a reply, and if you think the reduction you’ve got is unfair, you can follow the next step.
+The next step is to submit your case to an independent local appealing body.
 This will be more advantageous because you can personally explain your case.

 You can use photographs, blueprints, etc., to prove that your appeal is correct.
 Also, submit a copy of all the assessed documents highlighting important points to every board member.
 If your case at the local level fails, you can take it to the state and even the judicial level.
 Bear in mind, however, that judicial hearing will court fees, lawyer’s fees, and other expenses that could negate any savings you might realize from winning an appeal.